 Hi!
-I’m Andrew, a sophomore at The University of Illinois studying computer science.
+I’m Andrew, a junior at The University of Illinois studying computer science.
 I’m interested in writing software to solve problems in my community.
-My technical experience involves fullstack web development, distributed systems, IoT, and cross-platform mobile development.
+My technical experience involves fullstack web development, distributed systems, and IoT.

 Currently, I'm an incoming frontend engineering intern at Verkada, and I was recently an intern at Yahoo.
-I’m also a tech lead at UIUC’s chapter of Hack4Impact.
-I also write short posts about web programming on My Blog.
+I’m also a tech lead at UIUC’s chapter of Hack4Impact, and I write short posts about web programming on My Blog.

 Coko is a San Francisco based nonprofit that builds open-source tools for the publishing community.
 With Hack4Impact, I worked on their project Kotahi, an easy to use scholarly publishing platform.
 Kotahi helps manage the entire publishing workflow for both journals and authors.
 We added support for custom digital-object identifier suffixes and reworked several key user flows.

 Joust is an online, realtime multiplayer game that turns stressful decision making into a fun activity.
 The web app features a bracket style matchup mechanism to improve decision quality, and it also bring about a whimsical design and play style to encourage participation.
 The project was a team effort by Viget interns, with my work comprising the frontend implementation.